mike-reinders/TCsAR-Savegame-Tool/README.md

 ## Features
 - Verify file format and data integrity
 - Query playerlist and all informations about one or multiple players at once
+- Query packslist and all informations about one or multiple packs at once
 - Lookup savegame structure with the debug command
 - Merge multiple savegame files
 - Convert savegames to human friendly json format
 - Convert savegames from json format back to sav format
+- Convert pack savegames from legacy to sav format

 ## Planned Features
-- Support for PacksData
-- Migration method to migrate savegames from old savegames to new formats (and backwards)
+- Migration method to migrate savegames from old savegames to new formats

 ## Build Dependencies
 [ARK-Savegame-Toolkit](https://github.com/Qowyn/ark-savegame-toolkit "ARK-Savegame-Toolkit")